You Can Get More Care at No Additional Cost

 If you have a Medicare Advantage plan, which is also known as Medicare Part C, from a private company, your coverage may change from year to year.
 Unlike traditional Medicare, if you are in a Medicare Advantage plan you must get your care from a network provider.

-The Affordable Care Act says that your insurance company will get a bonus if they improve your Part C plan, and many have succeeded in doing so.
+The Affordable Care Act says that your insurance company will get a bonus if they meet quality benchmarks, and many have succeeded in doing so.

 However, many Medicare Advantage plans are also reducing the size of their provider and pharmacy networks.
 Or they may increase what you pay in copays or coinsurance.
 That’s why it’s important to shop for plans each year during the Open Enrollment Period from October 15 to December 7 each year.
 Given ongoing changes to plan details, it’s a good idea to make sure the coverage you have continues to be the best for you.